AA7Dr/Stock-Analysis-Optimization-Techniques/README.md

 ### In this project, I use the Financial Modeling Prep (FMP) API to fetch key financial ratios (P/E ratio and D/E ratio) for various companies, including Apple (AAPL), Microsoft (MSFT), Google (GOOG), Amazon (AMZN), and NVIDIA (NVDA).
 The data is then processed into a pandas DataFrame where each entry includes the company name, the quarter, the P/E ratio, and the D/E ratio.
 I consolidate the financial data for all companies into a single DataFrame and convert the "Quarter" column to a pandas datetime format for proper time-series analysis.
 Using Plotly, I create a subplot with two charts: one for P/E ratios and the other for D/E ratios, plotted over time for each company.
 These plots allow for an insightful comparison of how each company’s P/E and D/E ratios evolve across different quarters.

+### WTI Crude Oil Price Forecasting with ARIMA, ETS, and Prophet Models

+In this project, I analyze the historical WTI Crude Oil prices using time-series forecasting techniques.
+The data is retrieved from the Federal Reserve Economic Data (FRED) API using the `pandas_datareader` library, and then processed to a monthly frequency.
+The processed data is converted into a `TimeSeries` object using the Darts library to facilitate time-series modeling.

+I apply three different forecasting models: ARIMA, Exponential Smoothing (ETS), and Prophet, to predict future values.
+After splitting the data into training and validation sets, I fit the models on the training data and generate forecasts.
+The model predictions are then compared visually with the actual validation data.
+Additionally, I calculate performance metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to assess the accuracy of each model.

+The final step involves refitting each model using the full dataset and forecasting the next 24 months of WTI Crude Oil prices.
+The future forecasts are visualized alongside the original time series for comparison.
+This project demonstrates proficiency in time-series forecasting, model evaluation, and forecasting future trends using multiple algorithms.